lemmy/PhotoFloat/README.md

 After it finishes, you will be all set.
 Simply have your web server serve pages out of your web directory.
 You may want to do the scanning step in a cronjob, if you don't use the deployment makefiles mentioned below.

+Additionally, I had to create symlinks that prefix the thumbnail files with "root-" in the cache folder.
+The generated site (Javascript) apparently expect this.

+    $ cd ../web/cache/ && for f in *.jpg; do ln -s $f root-${f}; done

 ## Optional: Server-side Authentication

 The JavaScript application uses a very simple API to determine if a photo can be viewed or not.
 If a JSON file returns error `403`, the album is hidden from view.
 To authenticate, `POST` a username and a password to `/auth`.
 If unsuccessful, `403` is returned.
 If successful, `200` is returned, and the previously denied json files may now be requested.
 If an unauthorized album is directly requested in a URL when the page loads, an authentication box is shown.